awsdocs/aws-systems-manager-user-guide/doc_source/automation-documents.md

 | --- |
 | Automation documents are now referred to as runbooks\. |

-A Systems Manager Automation runbook defines the *actions* that Systems Manager performs on your managed instances and other AWS resources when an automation runs\.
+An Automation runbook defines the *actions* that Systems Manager performs on your managed instances and other AWS resources when an automation runs\.
+Automation is a capability of AWS Systems Manager\.
 A runbook contains one or more steps that run in sequential order\.
 Each step is built around a single action\.
 Output from one step can be used as input in a later step\.

 The process of running these actions and their steps is called the *automation*\.